“Sighting of the Day in the Bush”

 This is why, dear world travelers, booking well in advance makes all the sense in the world.
 This is why, dear readers, that we’ve chosen to book venues one to two years in advance.
 We’ve often been asked why we book so far in advance and this particular situation explains it all.
 There’s simply not much available last-minute, nor are there any better “deals” to be had last-minute under most circumstances.

-So the search continues and will continue until we’ve firmed up our plans, paid the deposits and booked transportation as to where we’ll be going for the 90 day period.
+So the search continues and will continue until we’ve firmed up our plans, paid the deposits, and booked transportation as to where we’ll be going for the 90 day period.
 We’ll post our decision here once we’ve wrapped it up.
-In the interim, we’ll make every effort to keep our frustrations under wraps including in discussing it here.
+In the interim, we’ll make every effort to keep our frustrations under wraps including in discussing them here.
 Thank you for your patience and understanding.

 |Wildebeest Willie also got in on the action along with dozens of helmeted guinea fowl.|

 Yesterday, we had a nice break from this topic when we joined Louise and Danie and their wonderful friends for a braai at Frikkies Dam inside Lionspruit Game Reserve which is located inside Marloth Park.
 We’d participated in such a party a few months ago and then, too, had a wonderful time.